WangLab-CEMPS/2020STARProtocols_pipeline/DownStreamAnalysis/README.md

 - you can see the DA analysis script in [DA_DiffBind.R](Script/DA_DiffBind.R)

 - you can see the final DiffPeakAnno in [DiffPeakAnno](File/E50h_GM3D_DiffPeakAnno.csv)

+- DiffBind in Windows R may not work very well beacasue of Rsamtools

 - My session